Academic Year 2024-2025

 I really believe that Dallam school is a place where children thrive and are given every opportunity to fulfil their potential, enjoy learning and take pride in their achievements.
 This is due to the fantastic committed, caring and hardworking staff and I feel privileged to be a governor at Dallam school.

-Graeme White – Local Authority Governor
+Graeme White – Co-opted Governor

 Graeme has a background in Finance and supports our local food charity ‘The Bread and Butter Thing’.